This post was originally published in January 2011. It has been revised and republished! Check out my results here.

 No Poo.
 Nope, we’re not talking about digestion.
 We’re talking about Shampoo.
 Which, when broken down, turns in to several very unsavory words: Sham and Poo.

-After my experiment of the last few weeks, I’m pretty convinced that my shower routine over the first twenty-(blah) years of my life was just that – a sham.
-And a crappy one at that.
-(Giggle.)
-Trust me, my hair hasn’t always looked like this:
+I’m pretty convinced that my shower routine over the first twenty-(blah) years of my life was just that – a sham.

 When I discovered Wheat Protein (aka, GLUTEN) in my conditioner, I was…curious.
 What about gluten was worth stuffing in to a hair care routine?
 Seemed to just be another processed product, not unlike processed food.
 So, I circled the globe (virtually) in an attempt to find a better option for shampoo.
-I found the Gluten Free Savonnerie, which caters to those with allergies to conventional products.
+I found the fabulous Gluten Free Savonnerie, which caters to those with allergies to conventional products.

-It will take your hair/scalp a few weeks to adjust to this routine (bobby pins and ponytail holders, folks), and you may have to play with proportions, but once your scalp has regained its ability to regulate its own oil production you’ll have a much happier head.
-I keep a huge mason jar full of baking soda in the shower and use it to exfoliate, de-stink, and gently wash my hair.
-I’ve also taken to wearing my Birkenstocks and Phish T-shirt in the shower, but I’ve been told that’s a natural part of the hippie transformation and nothing to worry about.
+Once my scalp regained its ability to regulate its own oil production (a week or two) I had a much happier head.
+Now, I keep a huge mason jar full of baking soda in the shower and use it to exfoliate, de-stink, and gently wash my hair.

 I worked this into my regimen slowly, alternating every few days with shampoo & conditioner from the Gluten-Free Savonnerie, until my scalp adjusted.